berryq460/TKHFinalProjectPhase1/README.md

 # Project Proposal- Phase 1- "Plant-o-pedia" :herb::earth_americas::mag:

 1. **Name:** Plant-o-pedia
 2. **Features:**  Learn about plants from from all around the world!
-See what the weather and location is like where different species of plants inhabit and where on the map it’s located.
+See what the weather and location is like, where different species of plants inhabit and where on the map it’s located.

 ![Plant-o-pedia (4)](https://user-images.githubusercontent.com/24463725/100946239-f1d45b00-34d0-11eb-8103-f8a7ece9267b.png)